Max-Kinnear-Nock/Surgeon-Action-Anticipation/README.md

-Anticipating Surgical Actions Using Deep Learning Master’s Final Year Project – Biomedical Engineering, King's College London
+Anticipating Surgical Actions Using Deep Learning Master’s Final Year Dissertation Project – Biomedical Engineering, King's College London Achieved an overall grade of 80%

 Project Summary
-Short paragraph like the one we prepared earlier, clearly stating the aim and impact.
+This project explores the application of Deep Learning to anticipate surgeons’ next actions during laparoscopic procedures, contributing to the emerging field of intra-operative AI.
+While AI has made major advances in medical diagnostics, its integration into the surgical workflow remains limited.
+This work aims to bridge that gap.

 Objectives
 Develop a deep learning model to predict surgeons’ next steps during laparoscopic surgery.